Local family’s “nightmare” experience after Uber assault

 LINCOLN, Ark.
-(KNWA) — A Northwest Arkansas family is searching for answers after their loved one was assaulted while Uber driving in California.
+(KFTA) — A Northwest Arkansas family is searching for answers after their loved one was assaulted while Uber driving in California.

 Joseph McVey of California, was working on Sunday, September 29, when he picked up Cedric Jeter.